Finiteness of 3D higher spin gravity Landscape: Introduction

-In this paper, we perform a Landscape analysis in the $AdS_{3}/CFT_{2}$ framework by studying the Swampland program \cite{A1222,A122,A12,A13} for the \textrm{\ }bound on the number of massless modes (BNMM) conjecture; it states that a consistent effective field theory coupled to gravity has a finite number of massless fields \cite{A12222}.
-In order to check this, we first define an $AdS_{3}$ Landscape based on a classification of higher spin families.
-We check for the validity of this BNMM conjecture in the three dimensional space by considering the Chern-Simons formulation of $AdS_{3}$ gravity with various gauge symmetries and discuss the finiteness of $AdS_{3}$ Landscape.
-For this purpose, we study the anomalies in the dual conformal field theory and inspect the implications of this constraint on higher spin theories.
-We also provide additional support from the literature; as we will see, the upper bound of the number of massless modes can lead to the gravitational exclusion principle \cite{G2} with the appropriate constraint on the level of the corresponding Chern-Simons theory \textrm{k}.
+Our Landscape analysis in the $AdS_{3}/CFT_{2}$ framework aims to investigate the finiteness conjecture \cite{A13,A12222,A1222,A122,A12}; stating that a consistent effective field theory coupled to gravity must have a finite Landscape \cite{A12222,rev}.
+In order to check this, we first define an $AdS_{3}$ Landscape based on a series of higher spin families by considering the Chern-Simons formulation of $AdS_{3}$ gravity with various gauge symmetries, then we derive the upper bound on the corresponding rank by studying the anomalies of the dual conformal field theory.
+Next, we inspect the implications of the constraint on higher spin theories and juxtapose it with the requirements of the AdS distance conjecture to further sharpen it.
+We also provide additional support from the Literature; as we will see, the upper bound of the rank can lead to the gravitational exclusion principle \cite{G2} with an appropriate constraint on the level of the corresponding Chern-Simons theory \textrm{k}.

-The organisation of this paper is as follows: \textrm{In \autoref{sec2}}, we use the CS description of AdS$_{3}$ to derive the extended\textrm{\ }asymptotic symmetry algebra for the $sl(2,\mathbb{R})\times sl(2,\mathbb{R})$ case. \textrm{In \autoref{sec3}}, we couple the theory to higher spin fields by generalising the $sl(2,\mathbb{R})$ theory to higher dimensional gauge groups which lead to a classification of HS families. \textrm{\autoref{sec4}} is fully reserved to the Landscape analysis; we start by defining the AdS$_{3}$ Landscape based on the classification of higher spin families carried out in section 2.
+The organisation of this paper is as follows: \textrm{In \autoref{sec2}}, we use the CS description of AdS$_{3}$ to derive the extended\textrm{\ } asymptotic symmetry algebra for the $sl(2,\mathbb{R})\times sl(2,\mathbb{R})$ case. \textrm{In \autoref{sec3}}, we couple the theory to higher spin fields by generalising the $sl(2,\mathbb{R})$ theory to higher dimensional gauge groups which lead to a series of HS families. \textrm{\autoref{sec4}} is fully reserved to the Landscape analysis; we start by defining the AdS$_{3}$ Landscape based on the series of higher spin families presented in section 2.
 Then, we compute the boundary anomaly polynomial and discuss its cancellation.
-Next, we derive the Swampland BNMM constraint and evaluate the implications on the spectrum of HS theories.
-Finally, we compare the BNMM with the gravitational exclusion principle and excerpt a constraint on the CS level $\mathrm{k}.$ \textrm{In \autoref{sec5}} we conclude our work with a summary in addition to a few comments. \textrm{In \autoref{appendixA}} and \textrm{ \autoref{appendixB}} we further detail\textrm{\ }certain computations.
+Next, we derive the Swampland finiteness constraint, evaluate the implications on the spectrum of HS theories and study the entanglement with the AdS distance conjecture.
+Finally, we compare the obtained bound with the gravitational exclusion principle and excerpt a constraint on the CS level $\mathrm{k}.$ \textrm{In \autoref{sec5}} we conclude our work with a summary and a few comments. \textrm{In \autoref{app}} we give some illustrations of the graphical implementation of the principal embedding with Tits-Satake graphs.